 The Aspires Housing Group provides families with mutual support and opportunities to network while working to develop family-driven housing solutions.

 Aspires Calgary’s informal co-chairs are Bonnie Kaplan and Richard Conte.
-Business meetings for parents are typically the first Thursday of each month at 7pm at The Ability Hub (300, 3820 – 24 Avenue NW).
+Business meetings for parents are typically held the first Thursday of each month at 7pm at The Ability Hub (300, 3820 – 24 Avenue NW).
 Guest speakers often join the meetings to present on topics related to housing and independent living.
 Aspires Calgary also coordinates occasional social events for members.
-The group currently has about 85 families on their roster, including individuals with autism whose needs range from homes that provide 24/7 care, to those who need a small amount of support for independent living and who do not receive funding from Alberta Human Services Disability Services.
+The group has grown to a network of about 200 families, including autistic adults whose needs range from homes that provide 24/7 care, to those who need a small amount of support for independent living and who do not receive funding from Alberta Human Services Disability Services.

-Note: In 2016, a similar Aspires Edmonton group formed.
-Further information about their meetings and activities please contact Brooke Pinsky at Autism Edmonton by e-mail: email@example.com or phone 1-780-453-3971
+Note: In 2016, a similar Aspires Edmonton group was formed.
+For further information about their meetings and activities, please email Brooke Pinsky at Autism Edmonton email@example.com or phone 1-780-453-3971.

 Please click on a date or image below to download or print a pdf copy.